mostav02/me_cleaner_wiki/me_cleaner-status.md

 # Current status of me_cleaner
-Please comment [here](https://github.com/corna/me_cleaner/issues/3) if me_cleaner works on your device (even if it is already listed as working)
+Please let me know [here](https://github.com/corna/me_cleaner/issues/3) if me_cleaner works on your device (even if it is already listed as working)

 | PCH               | CPU               | ME   | SKU      | Status	 |
 |:-----------------:|:-----------------:|:----:|:--------:|:------------:|